SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Not much, just a few more ingredients," Pinkie said.

-"You sure I'll be able to learn fine, I'm a little nervous, especially if we're giving them to Fluttershy," Rainbow said as a slightly anxious tone.
+"You're sure I'll be able to learn fine, I'm a little nervous, especially if we're giving them to Fluttershy," Rainbow said as a slightly anxious tone.

 "I'm sure you will do great, if you want, I can taste test one to make sure it's good," Pinkie said reassuringly.